-Unless otherwise specified in the related supplement, there will be a delay of approximately 55 days between the time interest begins to accrue and the time the PC investor receives his interest payment.
+For Gold PCs, there is a delay of approximately 45 days between the time interest begins to accrue and the time the PC investor receives his interest payment.
 This time period is a "Payment Delay."
+For ARM PCs and Original PCs there is a Payment Delay of approximately 75 days.